 Our Pick: The Pond Magic Spinnerbait made by Booyah Bait Company.
 It’s on the smaller side by spinnerbait standards at 3/16 oz., but smaller spinnerbaits tend to get way more strikes.
 It comes in 11 different colors and is equipped with a willow blade that gives off a nice flash and vibration.
-Overall a great choice, plus you can’t beat the price for this quality of a bait at just $3 bucks.

 This is another lure that can also cover a large area of water in a short amount of time.
 Crankbaits are a versatile option and can be effective in a wide variety of environments.
 In fact, they are Pro Fisherman Kevin Vandam’s go-to bait under most conditions.